tvaneerd/mpcdi/fisheye.md

 ## Anamorphic

 In addition to fisheye, a lens can be anamorphic - ie non-square pixels. ie stretched a bit vertically or horizontally.
 We export this as `<aspect>` which is simply the ratio of squareness of a pixel.
 An aspect ratio of 1.0 is normal, square pixels.
+An aspect of 1.2 is _taller_ pixels.  ie y/x.
+(This is thus not the same as typical TV/video aspect ratio, which is x/y.
+But things like throw-ratio are width-based, so we make aspect relative to width as well.)

 Lastly there is a skew `<angle>`.
 Lenses are not alays attached 100% aligned.
 If the lens is slightly turned to the left? right? then the skew angle will not be `0` degrees....